 1.1.7 Conditional bid are not be accepted.
 We do not accept bids from the seller for lots put on sale by the seller.

 1.3.1 Buyers may submit bids in advance on auction days or participate in an auction by telephone.
 Buyers may also take part in an auction by submitting an absentee bid via Helander’s website.
 Upon registration, Buyers receive by default a username and password for logging into the advance bidding website in future.
-The absentee bidding website closes one (1) hour before the auction begins.
+Absentee bidding closes when the auction begins.
+Telephone bidding closes one hour prior to the auction.

 1.3.2 In the event of two equal bids, the earlier bid confers the right to purchase.
 In all cases, a bid is the liability of the Buyer.
 Bids received via a text message are not accepted.

-- The auctioneer starts with the second highest bid plus one raise.
+● Two or more bids: the auctioneer starts with the second highest bid plus one raise.
 For an example, absentees bid 100 €, 300 €, 500 €.
-The auctioneer says ”we start with 320 € ”.
-This rule doesn’t apply bids under 151 euros/lot for which the auctioneer starts with the highest bid.
+The auctioneer says ”we start with 330 € ”.

 18.104.22.168 The Buyer may take part in an auction by telephone upon prior agreement with staff at Helander.
 Helander calls the Buyer as the lot in question is up for auction.